The metaverse, NFTs, and FLoC: three tech trends charities should know about

 Some charities are already starting to think about NFTs, with some benefitting from auctions of NFT based goods.

-New platforms such as DoinGud are on a mission to use NFTs as a force for social good – a main focus of their platform is giving a percentage of sales to a social cause of the creator’s choice.
+New platforms such as DoinGud are on a mission to use NFTs as a force for social good – a main focus of this platform is giving a percentage of sales to a social cause of the creator’s choice.
 Interestingly, buyers can ‘follow the flow of funds from point of purchase to end destination’ and creators ‘can publicly display their positive impact on their profile’.

 NFT creators are doing this independently, too.
 One of our talented designers, Christian, has created an NFT project and plans to use it for good.
 ‘Dank Dogz’ is a collection of 8,000 unique digital dog portraits (a neon green dog wearing red star glasses and an orange beanie, anyone?!).
 Having launched recently, Christian and the Dank Dogz team plan to donate 30% of sales to Dogs Trust Worldwide.

 Charities could create original NFTs themselves and sell them, whether on a third-party platform or through the charity’s own online shop.
 That would be a bold statement for any charity to make: we’re innovating, using cool new technologies to engage people and raise money.
+Youth charity One Young World is supposedly the first charity in the country to sell NFTs directly to raise money.
+One Young World is offering five original pieces of digital art by an ambassador of the charity, available for the public to bid on or buy.

 There is a world of untapped potential when it comes to how charities can use NFTs, both right now and in the future.
 The main blockers seem to be a simple lack of understanding and expertise; cryptocurrency, blockchain, and NFTs are mind-boggling to newcomers.
 But take time to do a bit of research, and you’ll probably agree that there are many ways the third sector could be benefiting.
 To start, Reuters have an awesome, visual, plain-English explainer on blockchain, crypto-trading platform Coinbase have a comprehensive explainer on cryptocurrency, and Forbes have done a good job at breaking down what NFTs are.